 Don’t be.
 Creating a sweet, shimmering glaze is easy.
 Once you’re done scoring, liberally brush your glaze on the ham.
 Then, while it cooks, brush more glaze and baste with the juices from your pan every 20 minutes.
 When your ham has baked long enough, take off the foil, give it another brush of glaze and set the oven to broil for a few minutes.
 This will caramelize the glaze to sweet perfection.

 What type of ham glaze should you use?
-There are plenty of recipes you can mix up in just a few minutes, like our pineapple-rum glaze.
+There are plenty of recipes you can mix up in just a few minutes, like our orange marmalade glaze or pineapple-rum glaze.

 Why We Love Cloves